Overview

 All projects must align with at least one of the following CFLI thematic priorities:

-- Gender equality and the empowerment of women and girls.
+- Gender equality and the empowerment of women and girls in all their diversity

 Eligible applicants are: (1) local non-governmental, community and not-for-profit organisations; (2) local academic institutions working on local projects; (3) international, intergovernmental, multilateral and regional institutions, organizations and agencies working on local development activities; (4) municipal, regional or national government institutions or agencies of the recipient country working on local projects; and (5) Canadian non-governmental and not-for-profit organizations that are working on local development activities.